mstocco/mariostoc.co/content/traininglog/20211024-ironman2022-44weeksout.md

 I got to the garage and repaired a flat on my MTB and serviced the front brake.
 Then I looked at the mess that the [WIND STORM](javascript:flkty.select(2);) did to the yard and set out to clean it up.
 2 hours later, I was tired hungry and ready for dinner.

-Getting motivated to ride was tough but I did spin easy on the rollers while watching the latest GTN video.
+Getting motivated to ride was tough but I (eventually) did get on the rollers and watched the latest GTN video.

 <!---->
 ## THURSDAY OCT 28 🌧